The person at the center of this case

 Remarks: Park is a North Korean citizen last known to be in North Korea.
 Park has traveled to China in the past and has reported dates of birth in 1984 and 1981.

-First federal arrest warrant issued in United States District Court, Central District of California for conspiracy to commit wire fraud and computer-related fraud
+Federal arrest warrant issued for Park Jin Hyok in the United States District Court, Central District of California, charged with conspiracy to commit wire fraud and conspiracy to commit computer-related fraud (computer intrusion).

-Additional federal arrest warrant issued charging conspiracy to commit wire fraud, bank fraud, and computer intrusions
+New federal arrest warrant issued charging Park with one count of conspiracy to commit wire fraud and bank fraud, and one count of conspiracy to commit computer fraud (computer intrusions).